The regular expression used in triggers allows only replacement.

 Purpose of this specification is to add more commands and support a new

-one which is translation of chars, similar to the command y
+one which is translation of chars, similar to the command y of the sed

 UN*X command.